zowe/community/Technical-Steering-Committee/principles.md

 ## Zowe simplifies the life of Modern Mainframers
 **Principle:** Modern and effective interfaces

 We will provide the foundations and tools for all the vendors existing within the ecosystem to easily interface to and develop more interfaces to z/OS.
 The users should be able to leverage the provided tools and interfaces to get more value out of their mainframe environments.
-Examples domains for such tools and interfaces include web, mobile, APIs and modern IDEs.
+Examples domains for such tools and interfaces include web, mobile, APIs (C interfaces to HLASM, other programming interfaces, REST APIs, ...) and modern IDEs.

 ## Zowe does not compromise on z/OS security standards
 **Principle:** Security is paramount

 We commit to secure development practices, source code scans and vulnerability testing.
-We will never introduce a feature or change that circumcents or allows circumvention of z/OS security infrastructure.
+We will never introduce a feature or change that circumvents or allows circumvention of z/OS security infrastructure.
 If vulnerabilities are ever found they will be flagged with fix or workaround provided.

 ## Transparent and open implementation, processes and deliveries
 **Principle:** Open first